 I am currently based in Jeddah, Saudi Arabia, working with the Saudi Ministry of Health on their hugely ambitious Transformation Plan.
 Because of Covid regulations I had to pass first through Dubai, a city of such proportions as to be breathtaking.
 It is like a bigger, cleaner, more opulent London, but without the rain.
 Then I had to transit through Bahrain, similar to Dubai, but not as big or flashy.
-Both sit on the coast in the Persian Gulf and of course are oil-based economies.
+Both sit on the coast in the Persian Gulf and of course are oil-based or finance economies.

 All three cities are in a part of the world where the climate is inhospitable during the summer, where water is scarce and yet they thrive and expand.
 This following point is obvious: This is where the theory of an oil-based economy – a carbon-based economy-society – becomes real.
 It is obvious to see in England, but somehow the climate here, the scale and the amount of energy use on display, forces the point home.
+Without Oil, we die.

-All three are unsustainable without oil.
+All three cities are unsustainable without oil.
 Should the oil and water taps be turned off, or become more expensive, then there would be dire socio-political implications.